hizhangp/triplet/README.md

 # Triplet

-This is the re-implementation of triplet loss function used in Google's [FaceNet paper](http://arxiv.org/abs/1503.03832v1) and VGG's [DeepFace paper](https://www.robots.ox.ac.uk/~vgg/publications/2015/Parkhi15/parkhi15.pdf).
+This is the re-implementation of triplet loss function used in Google's [FaceNet paper](http://arxiv.org/abs/1503.03832v1).

 ## Dataset

-I use [FaceScrub](http://vintage.winklerbros.net/facescrub.html) as traning dataset, you should modify `sampledata.py` to fit your dataset.
+FaceScrub](http://vintage.winklerbros.net/facescrub.html) is used as traning dataset, you should modify `sampledata.py` to fit your dataset.

 ## Setup